Annual OKRs vs Quarterly OKRs: Key Differences Explained

 Creating alignment in the organization is one of the main benefits of defining OKRs.
 The goal is to ensure everyone is going in the same direction, with clear priorities, in a constant rhythm.

-Does your organisation use quarterly or annual OKRs?
+Does your organization use quarterly or annual OKRs?
 What has been the learning from either?